arcao/Geocaching4Locus/README.md

 Geocaching4Locus is a Locus add-on allows you to download and import caches directly from Geocaching.com site.

 The latest stable release is under `v1.x` branch.
-The `master` branch contanins changes for upcomming version 2.0.
+The `master` branch contains changes for upcoming version 2.0.

 How to compile
 ==============